teamclairvoyant/database-comparison-tool/README.md

             -where {where_clause}

 3. If the Tables are equal then we will get a prompt saying Tables are Equal after the Spark Job.
-4. If they are not equal then the differences will be shown in a html file.A link will be displayed on the screen to view the file.
+4. If they are not equal then the differences will be shown in a html file.
+A link will be displayed on the screen to view the file.

 **Note: Html File should be hosted to view it.**